leojahrens/scatterfit/README.md

 ```
 <img src="./examples/gr16.png" height="300">

 You will see that, even though the variables are residualized, both x and y appear to be on their original scale.
-This is because scatterfit adds the mean of the variables back onto the variables are residualization so that the variables stay on a familiar scale.
+This is because scatterfit adds the means of the variables back onto the variables after residualization so that the variables stay on a familiar scale.
+What you see is the residual variation reletative to the mean.
 If you are unhappy with this behavior, use the `standardize` option to z-standardize both x and y in the plot.

 ## Regression parameters